Peter Lamborn Wilson: Temporary Autonomous Zones

 He wrote about TAZs at length in the book TAZ: The Temporary Autonomous Zone, Ontological Anarchy, Poetic Terrorism, published by Autonomedia in 1991.
+The book incorporated and reworked material from earlier small-press and performance contexts.
+Its publication note states that CHAOS: The Broadsheets of Ontological Anarchism was first published in 1985 by Grim Reaper Press, while "The Temporary Autonomous Zone" was performed at the Jack Kerouac School of Disembodied Poetics in Boulder and on WBAI-FM in New York City in 1990.
 At the time of his death the book had sold over 100,000 copies and was the publisher's perennial bestseller.